 “A number of water and wastewater treatment plants were flooded.
 A number of our communities plants damaged, one in Napier was completely underwater, frying the electrical control room.
 Divers were sent to open bypass valves to stop surcharging back up the network,” de Klerk said.

 “Stormwater systems were overwhelmed, too.
 Hundreds of homes were flooded as a result of the size of the event and the inability of the infrastructure to handle the event.
-In the Hastings region, thirteen bridges and six large were destroyed and many others requiring repairs, impacting the ability to cross the river in many locations.
+In the Hastings district, thirteen bridges and six large culverts were destroyed and many others requiring repairs, impacting the ability to cross the river in many locations.

 “One of the biggest reflections was how wide-spread the impact was, beyond comprehension to be honest.
 It ranged from the north to the south of the east coast, hundreds of kilometers.
 The extent of the disaster has made the event so challenging to recover from.”